How can we use a mix of digital and physical spaces to connect and come together?

 ‘Come Together’ was a programme of public events, training, co-creation and commissions (summer-autumn 2021) exploring how we stayed connected through the COVID-19 pandemic and what new ‘hybrid’ spaces of connection we could imagine and create, using a mix of digital and physical spaces and tools.

-The programme was designed to support artists and communities to develop new skills in ‘hybrid’ arts practices (mixing digital and physical) and co-create new inclusive spaces / experiences for connection and coming together
+The programme was designed to support artists and communities to develop new skills in ‘hybrid’ arts practices (mixing digital and physical) and co-create new inclusive spaces / experiences for connection and coming together.

-Read the full Project Outline
+Read the original Project Outline here.

 Come Together Weekender Public Programme of Events